Rok standing beside a Royal Guard in Stockholm, Sweden

 One of the best-preserved medieval city centers Gamla Stan (The Old Town) is Stockholm’s original city center – souvenir shops, narrow streets, bars, restaurants, main public square, combined with small designer shops, the Royal Palace and guards in front of the palace.
 The Old Town is from the 13th century, but it was later extended by German merchants, who built many of the patrician houses up to 17th century, converting the capital to an important trade center.

 Vasa museum is the most visited museum of the whole Scandinavia, dedicated to a majestic 64-gun vessel, which sank on its maiden voyage in 1628.
-400-year-old warship in a near perfect condition, decorated with hundreds of original carved sculptures, is the only star on the exhibition.
+The 400-year-old warship in a near perfect condition, decorated with hundreds of original carved sculptures, is the only star on the exhibition.

 Vasa ship sank in front of a huge crowd in the Stockholm harbor in 1628 and was lifted to the surface again in 1961.
-For nearly 50 years the ship had been deliberately restored to a state approaching its original glory.
+For nearly 50 years the ship had been thoroughly restored to a state approaching its original glory.
 Finally, King Carl XVI Gustaf inaugurated the museum on 15th June 1990.

 Skansen open-air museum is promoted as the first open-air museum, with over 150 houses from around the country: church, pottery, bakery and many other activities are demonstrated by people dressed in traditional clothes from the old times.